stormpath/stormpath-documentation/source/008_idsite.rst

 So, let's show you how to do exactly that!

+.. _idsite-direct-user:

 1. Getting a User to ID Site
 ----------------------------

-When a user wants to login to or register for your application, you will need to redirect them to your ID Site.
+When a user wants to log into, or register for, your application, you will need to redirect them to your ID Site.

 A typical set of steps in your application are as follows: